kawasima/enkan/docs/src/content/guide/why-enkan.md

 Kotowari is a minimal web framework on Enkan.

-- Rails-like routing
+- Routing like Ruby on Rails
 - HTML template rendering
-- Serialize/Deserialize a java object from various message formats.
+- Serialize/Deserialize a java object to/from various message formats.